Martyna-krawczyk/chore-log-for-parents/README.md

 The below comtrol flow diagram demonstrates the process the user will go through to log a chore as completed:

 ![Control Flow Diagram](Martyna_Krawczyk_T1A2_user_control_flow.png)

+## Software Development Plan
+See documents outside of README.